ember-a11y/core-notes/ember-a11y/2020-04/april-15.md

 - [ ] Melanie will follow up with Rob on the page title work

 ## Next Meeting Agenda
-We will follow up on the TODOs
+- follow up on the TODOs
-We will discuss Default Language Declaration
+- discuss Default Language Declaration ([Point #4 in RFC issue](https://github.com/emberjs/rfcs/issues/595))

 ------------------------------------------------
 Changes?
 Corrections?
 Please submit a PR.